-Ambiguously Bi: Although he does indulge in Eating the Eye Candy when he blunders upon it (while getting knocked flat onto the floor as a female student is passing, for example), he seems more attracted to Totsuka than any of the girls.note
+- Ambiguously Bi: Although he does indulge in Eating the Eye Candy when he blunders upon it (while getting knocked flat onto the floor as a female student is passing, for example), he seems more attracted to Totsuka than any of the girls.note

-Chronic Hero Syndrome: Despite his outlook on society, if he sees someone in need, he will help them no matter the toll it takes on himself.
+- Chronic Hero Syndrome: Rather downplayed.
+But if he sees someone in need, he'll often help them no matter the toll it takes on himself.